bazaarvoice/bv-ui-core/lib/parseUri/README.md

 var parsedUri = parseUri(url);
 ```

-The resulting `parsedUri` object in the above example would have several properties representing the various parts of the provided URI.
-Rather than list each one, here's a simple example that details the parts you can expect to receive.
+The resulting `parsedUri` object in the above example has properties that represent the various parts of the provided URI.

 Given the following URL:

 `https://bob:smith@subdomain.example.com:8080/path/to/file.html?foo=bar&baz=3#hash`

-The resulting object will look something like this:
+The resulting object will be equivalent to this:

 ```javascript
 {